pivotal/docs-tap/install.md

 The following packages are available in Tanzu Application Platform:

-* Cloud Native Runtimes for Tanzu
+* Cloud Native Runtimes for VMware Tanzu
-* Application Accelerator for Tanzu
+* Application Accelerator for VMware Tanzu
-* Application Live View for Tanzu
+* Application Live View for VMware Tanzu
-* Tanzu Build Service
+* VMware Tanzu Build Service

 Cloud Native Runtimes, Application Accelerator, and Application Live View are available as a package in TAP repo bundle.
 For instructions on how to add the TAP package repository and install packages from the repository